xlcnd/isbnlib/README.rst

 	Renames a file using metadata from an ISBN in his filename.

 ``desc(isbn)``
 	Returns a small description of the book.
     *Almost all data available are for US books!*

 ``cover(isbn)``
-	Downloads an image of the cover of the book or with ``cover(isbn, mode='url')`` an url of the image.
+	Downloads an image of the cover of the book or, with ``cover(isbn, mode='url')``, returns an url of the image.
     *Almost all data available are for US books!*

 See files test_core_ and test_ext_ for **a lot of examples**.